 We have outlined a cursor library based on ideas from Huet's original paper, but using GADTs to allow navigation around a heterogeneous data type.
-We believe that cross-datatype zippers are a useful extension to the original zipper.
-The provision of the generic moveUp/moveDown/moveLeft/moveRight API across these heterogeneous data type was the major difficulty.

 Using CLASE makes it straightforward to render a cursor, and encode bookmarks.

 The code presented has been split into three parts, that which the user provides, that which forms a generic library, and that which we automatically generate using Template Haskell.
 At no point has the user been required to implement any boiler-plate code themselves.